scalacenter/scala-advent-of-code/docs/2022/puzzles/day07.md

     case Nil => ()
 ```

-And now, we need to assemble the program, in part one, we will just search for all directories with size smaller `100000`, and calculate the sum of their sizes.
+And now, we need to assemble the program, in part one, we will search for all directories with size smaller `100000`, and calculate the sum of their sizes.

 ```Scala
 def part1(output: String): Int =